jayjun/rambo/README.md

 appears to be [abandoned](https://github.com/alco/porcelain/issues/50) so effort went into creating Rambo.

+### MuonTrap

+[MuonTrap](https://github.com/fhunleth/muontrap) is designed to run long-running external programs.
+You can attach the OS process to your supervision tree, and restart it if it crashes.
+Likewise if your Elixir process crashes, the OS process is terminated too.

+You can also limit CPU and memory usage on Linux through cgroups.

 ### erlexec

 [erlexec](https://github.com/saleyn/erlexec) is great if you want fine grain